bobd-biz/bob-demo-be1/README.md

     * *Services* isolate business operations from the database implementation.
 This should make those operations easier to test.
 In addition, service operations use the reactive Mono/Flux model, although in the current implementation the database operations block.
 This might allow long duration operations to be chunked so that individual chunks block for a shorter time.
     * *Handlers* both package operations that mirror the API as well as dealing with translation to and from the external representation.
 For instance, the handlers extract parameters from the server request and return status codes.
     * *Routes* map the external URL requests into handler requests.
 The intent is to isolate all the server request and response operations into this layer (although not fully accomplished so far).

+## Current Shortcomings

+* Error handling is by no means complete.
+For instance, if a resource is not found the service returns a 404 status code, but no detailed error details.
+* Create services return a 201 status but do not return a URI for the created object.
+* Although JPA is used, no work has been done with transactions (which aren't likely to be needed anyway for these services).
 * Error handling is rudimentary at best.
 JSON format errors (converting a JSON string to an internal object like Customer), incorrect parameters and not found (404) errors return a simple JSON error message.
 * CORS requests are allowed from http://localhost:3000 for GET, PUT, POST, DELETE, HEAD.
-This is not currently configurable so any change requires a simple code modification.
+The intent is to allow the frontend to be packaged on the same host.
+It's not currently configurable so any change requires a simple code modification.
+* The tests are not comprehensive, nor has coverage or performance been checked.
+The initial intent was to create tests for the highest ROI.